thr3d33/fshng.github.io/_posts/2025-05-08-howto-nomachine-arch-linux.md

 {: .prompt-warning }
 ### Download

-If you want to install NoMachine on a Arch Linux distribution, download the compressed NoMachine tar package from the web site:
+If you want to install NoMachine on a Arch Linux distribution, download the compressed NoMachine tar package from the web site.
-You can head over to their download page to see what other products/services they offer [NoMachine Downloads](https://www.nomachine.com/download) or head straight to the Linux download page [Linux Binaries](https://download.nomachine.com/download/?id=1&platform=linux)
+You can head over to their downloads page to see what other products/services they offer [NoMachine Downloads](https://www.nomachine.com/download) or head straight to the Linux download page [Linux Binaries](https://download.nomachine.com/download/?id=1&platform=linux)

 ### Verify